corda/corda-docs/content/en/docs/corda-os/4.6/flow-state-machines.md

 This tutorial explains our approach to modelling business processes and the lower level network protocols that implement them.
-It explains how the platform’s flow framework is used, and takes you through the code for a simple 2-party asset trading flow which is included in the source.
+It explains how the platform’s flow framework is used, and takes you through the code for a simple two-party asset trading flow which is included in the source.

 ## Introduction